• Skip to main content

 Empty your pockets

-Check to make sure you have nothing in your pockets, including unauthorized aids like electronic devices and study notes, while taking your exam.
+Check to make sure you have nothing in your pockets, such as unauthorized aids, electronic devices or study notes, while taking your exam.
 You can hang your coat on the back of your chair, but you are not allowed to reach into the pockets of your clothes or your coat until the exam is over.

 Keep your eyes and thoughts to yourself